-- Keep your bandages clean and dry after surgery to prevent infection. - It is normal for the bandages to feel somewhat tight, as this helps eliminate swelling, but if they are too tight or you notice your ankle or foot is getting swollen, you may loosen them. - It is normal for the knee to bleed and swell following surgery.
-If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing. - You may remove your dressings five (5) days following surgery and shower, letting water run over the steri-strips covering the small incisions in the front of your knee.
-Usually the first postoperative appointment with your therapist will be used to help remove bandages.
-It is okay to leave the incisions open to air, but sometimes if slight drainage is present, you may reinforce with band-aids.
+- Keep your bandages clean and dry after surgery to prevent infection. - It is normal for the bandages to feel somewhat tight, as this helps eliminate swelling, but if they are too tight or you notice your ankle or foot is swelling, you may loosen them. - It is normal for the knee to bleed and swell following surgery.
+If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing. - You may remove your dressings three (3) days following surgery and shower, letting water run over the steri-strips covering the small incisions in the front of your knee.
+Alternatively, dressings may be removed by your therapist.
+It is okay to leave the incisions open to air, but sometimes if slight drainage is present, you may reinforce with a band-aid. - If you shower prior to three days after surgery, place a plastic bag around the knee to seal the bandage.

-- If you shower prior to three days after surgery, place a plastic bag around the knee to seal the bandage. - Do not remove the steri-strips covering the incisions; they usually fall off on their own in a couple weeks. - NO immersion of the operative leg (i.e. bath, pool) until a minimum of 2-3 weeks after surgery.
+- Do not remove the steri-strips covering the incisions; they usually fall off on their own in a couple weeks. - NO immersion of the operative leg (i.e. bath, pool) until a minimum of 2-3 weeks after surgery.